 In these trainings I compare the Spartan Trainer (or the one that I am testing at that moment) with other models, trying to give importance also to those, that can represent an interesting comparison with the analyzed model.
 In the case of this Suunto it can't be other than the Spartan Sport Wrist HR, and this way I can compare how the new Spartan Trainer behaves when returning to the external antenna design.

 I'm not boring you anymore.
 During these weeks that I've been testing the Spartan Trainer thoroughly I've done multiple trainings - at least one per day, but two when it was time to double session.
 Everything to prepare the Ironman Cascais 70.3 of this Sunday-, in which he has always accompanied me along with other models.

 I'll start with a training run on one of my most common routes.
 The advantage of always using the same one is that, despite not having many turns, I know perfectly well where the problems appear.

 Seen from afar we have no problem.

-That's why it's important to get "close to the action".
+Therefore, it is important to get closer "to the action".
 This area of Puerto Banus,The street is not excessively wide and the entire route runs under a wooded area, which makes it difficult to receive the clocks, making it a good test case.